 Other benefits, some of which you may be able to claim as the parent of a child with additional needs, include:

-Carer’s Allowance (CA) is for people who are looking after a sick or disabled person.
-It is means-tested but not affected by any savings you may have.
+Carer’s Allowance is for people who are looking after a sick or disabled person who is claiming certain benefits.

 You could get Child Tax Credit for each child you’re responsible for if they’re under 16 or under 20 and in eligible education or training.
 You don’t need to be working to claim Child Tax Credit.

 You could get Working Tax Credit if you’re aged from 16 to 24 and have a child or a qualifying disability or you’re 25 or over, with or without children.
 You must have paid work a certain number of hours a week and have an income below a certain level.